AdaptivMCP/AdaptivMCP/README.md

 - `list_write_tools`: Focus on the subset of tools that can modify state.
 - `validate_environment`: Check for missing tokens, misconfigured controller repo/branch, or unsafe timeout/concurrency settings.
 - `ping_extensions`: Confirm that extra_tools.py and any other extensions have been loaded.
-- `controller_contract`: Read the versioned contract that describes expectations between controllers, assistants, and this MCP server.
+- Documentation in `docs/`: Protocols, prompts, and workflows for controllers.

 ---